tellurianinteractive/Tellurian.Trains.ModulesRegistryApp/SourceCode/App/Content/Markdown/About.md

 and meeting planning with submission of modules.

 #### Intended Users
-Anyone that are interested in maintaining structured data about *model railway modules* and anyone that arranges *module meetings*.
+Anyone who is interested in maintaining structured data about *model railway modules* and anyone who arranges *module meetings*.

 #### Free of Charge
 The web application is non-commercial and free to use by any module railway hobbyist within the European Union, Switzerland and Norway.